micronaut-projects/micronaut-starter/starter-web-netty/README.md

 ✓ Deploying...
 Done.
   ✓ Creating Revision...
   ✓ Routing traffic...
+  ✓ Setting IAM Policy...
 Done.
-Service [micronaut-starter] revision [micronaut-starter-00004] has been deployed and is serving traffic at https://micronaut-starter-9487r97234-uc.a.run.app
+Service [micronaut-starter] revision [micronaut-starter-00004] has been deployed and is serving 100 percent of traffic at https://micronaut-starter-9487r97234-uc.a.run.app
 ```

 The URL is the URL of your Cloud Run application.%